pyrsia/pyrsia/docs/local_dev_setup.md

 ```

 In a real life deployment these nodes will be spread over the network and will all run on their own 7888 port.

-`Word of caution: Running the peers for a few hours does generate network traffic and hence can drain your computer power.
+> ⚠️ Word of caution: Running the peers for a few hours does generate network traffic and hence can drain your computer power.
 Ensure you are plugged into power if you are running multiple peers for a long time`

 ## Testing a Node directly